Permutation groups arising from pattern involvement: Group classes

 It should be noted that every group mentioned in Theorem~\ref{thm:AtkBea-T4} contains the natural cycle (of the appropriate degree).
-For group classes with an intransitive group at some level, only the eventual behaviour is revealed by Atkinson and Beals's results.
+For group classes with an intransitive group at some level, only the eventual behaviour of the level sequence is revealed by the above theorems.
+This raises the question how the level sequence of an arbitrary group class behaves before reaching one of the possible eventual stable sequences and how fast a stable sequence is reached.